vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 > object won't change, I feel the above pattern is fine!

 > It is possible to add conditionals in the compiled function.
 However,
 > Python-level conditionals are only used when tracing.
+The branch that is traversed will be unrolled in the traced graph.
 Special functions
 > (shown later) must be used to add conditionals in the final compiled
 > function.